ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 ## Before you begin
 {: #prereqs}

 - Check for user permissions.
-Be sure that your user account has sufficient permissions to create and manage VPC resources, create a {{site.data.keyword.tg_full}}and create a {{site.data.keyword.tg_full}} services.
+Be sure that your user account has sufficient permissions to create and manage VPC resources, create a {{site.data.keyword.tg_full}} and create a {{site.data.keyword.tg_full}} services.
 See the list of required permissions for [VPC for Gen 2](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the instructions for creating a key for [VPC for Gen 2](/docs/vpc?topic=vpc-ssh-keys).

 ## Plan the Identity and Access Management Environment
 {: #iam}
-{: step}

 The admin team will enable the other teams to administer their resources as much as possible.
 The admin team will manage users and control access but will not create and destroy the resources shown in the architecture diagram.

 Teams:
 - Admin - define the resource groups, access groups, users, roles, ...
 - Network - create network resources: {{site.data.keyword.dns_short}}, {{site.data.keyword.tg_short}} service, VPC, subnets, CIDR blocks, ...
-- Shared - create VSI, block devices and add into shared VPC, create DNS records for shared services
+- Shared - create VSI and block devices in the shared VPC.
+Create DNS records for shared services
-- Application1 - create VSI, block devices and add into application1 VPC
+- Application1 - create VSI and block devices in the application1 VPC
-- Application2 - create VSI, block devices and add into application2 VPC
+- Application2 - create VSI and block devices in the applilcation2 vPC

 ### IAM Conceptual
 {: #iam_conceptual}
+#### Network Team
 A conceptual team ownership model was implemented.
-It isn't surprising that the network team administers a lot of the diagram.
+The network team administers a lot of the diagram.

-Network team Editor access:
 <p style="text-align: center;">

   ![Architecture](images/solution59-vpc-tg-dns-iam-hidden/network.png)
 </p>

+#### Shared Team
 The shared team creates the VSI in its isolated VPC.
 In addition the team needs to write records into the DNS service since the IP addresses of the VSIs are determined at creation time.
 Operator access to the VPC, subnets and security groups are required to create a VSI.

-Shared team access:
 <p style="text-align: center;">

   ![Architecture](images/solution59-vpc-tg-dns-iam-hidden/shared.png)